-Not to mention that many dogs become afraid when in the bathtub, and your dog may begin to shake or try to escape which could cause him a lot of pain.
+Not to mention that many dogs become afraid when in the bathtub, and your dog may begin to shake or try to escape, which could cause him a lot of pain.

-Water can be comforting to a dog with certain health problems, but it's better to keep them clear of the bath tub.
+Water can be comforting to a dog with specific health problems, but it's better to keep them clear of the bathtub.
 Baths tend to stress dogs out.